 - Two half Hitches

 - Eye / Thimble Splice

-- Single-handed around the atlantic - Episode 1: From Fehmarn to Roscoff
+- Single-handed around the atlantic - Episode 2: From Roscoff to the Canary Islands

 Category Archives: Knots and Splices

 This is the fastest knot to produce an eye that cannot pull tight just like a bowline.
 The Fast Angler’s Loop, also called Tugboat or Flying Bowline is made with one motion in two seconds – but it takes a little practice.
 The video also shows the additional turn that makes the Fast Angler’s Loop into the True Angler’s Loop, a traditional alternative to the Bowline and perfect for very slippery rope or bungee cord.

 The Prusik Knot is a friction knot made with a loop or the end of a rope around another rope.
 It can slide along the rope and holds under load.
 It can be used for transferring parallel pull to a line but typically the Prusik is used for ascending and abseiling by climbers especially arborists.
 This can be dangerous for the inexperienced – please use only under supervision and with extreme care!